What Are the Four Parts of Medicare?

 Part A coverage is free for most people since it is funded by Social Security payroll taxes.
 You are automatically enrolled beginning the first day of the month you turn 65.

 Part B is optional coverage that helps cover doctor services and outpatient care.
 It helps cover some preventive services to help maintain a person’s health and to keep certain illnesses from getting worse.
-Beneficiaries usually pay 20% of the Medicare-approved amount for covered services after the Part B deductible ($233 for 2022 / $226 for 2023) has been met.
+Beneficiaries usually pay 20% of the Medicare-approved amount for covered services after the Part B deductible ($240 for 2024 ($257 in 2025)) has been met.

 Part C offers a way to get Medicare benefits through private companies approved by and under contract with Medicare known as a Medicare Advantage Plan.
 It includes Part A and Part B benefits, and usually other benefits Medicare doesn’t cover.
 Most plans also provide prescription drug coverage (Part D).